 The winter visitor will be glad to know that a gas fireplace awaits in each room ready to thaw you out after a day of snow-play.
 Many rooms have lake views and some have private balconies overlooking the lake—perfect for uncorking a bottle of your favorite wine and watching a legendary Tahoe sunset.
 All rooms have the amenities you’d expect from five-star lodging and even a few unexpected pleasantries such as heated bathroom floors and Keurig machines for gourmet coffee on demand.

-The Landing’s full service spa provides all the invigorating epidermal niceties one could imagine.
-Massage options are tailored to preference and an eclectic menu of facials rely on fine organic and all natural rejuvenation products.
-A steam room, sauna and showers are also available 24 hours a day.
+The Landing’s full-service spa provides all the invigorating epidermal niceties one could imagine.
+Massage options are tailored to preference and an eclectic menu of facials relies on fine organic and all-natural rejuvenation products.
+A steam room, sauna, and showers are also available 24 hours a day.
 Check The Landing’s website for specials and promotions, occasions such as Valentine’s Day feature romantic couple packages that are sure to delight.

-If you decide to venture out without the snowshoes, The Landing offers a complimentary shuttle service which transports guests into the heart of South Lake Tahoe giving you access to casinos, which host year around concerts and events.
+If you decide to venture out without the snowshoes, The Landing offers a complimentary shuttle service that transports guests into the heart of South Lake Tahoe giving you access to casinos, which host year-round concerts and events.
 It also stops at nearby Heavenly Village where world-famous ski slopes will keep the Alpinist enthused with hours of recreation.

 Helpful Information and Resources:

 Snowshoe Trails of Tahoe by Michael C. White.
 Wilderness Press